Wacom-Developer/wacom-device-kit-windows/Wintab ScribbleDemo/SD-Win-GETTING-STARTED.md

 1. Attach a supported Wacom tablet.
 2. Either open the Wacom Tablet Properties app, or the Wacom Desktop Center to determine if your tablet is recognized by the driver.
 3. Use a tablet pen to see if you can move the system cursor.
-4. If all of the above checks out, proceed to the next section to build the sample application.
+4. If all of the above checks out, proceed to the next section to build/run the sample application.

 ## Build/run the sample application
 To build the sample application: